 - Women born on or after 6 April 1950 need 30 qualifying years.

-If you’re over 80 you will receive a pension regardless of your National Insurance contributions.
-It currently stands at £67.80 per week.
+If you’re over 80, even if you don’t have sufficient National Insurance contributions for a basic state pension, you are entitled to an over 80s pension.
+It currently stands at £71.50 per week.
 You’ll need to apply for this pension in the three months leading up to your 80th birthday.

 New State Pension

 - If you’re a man born on or after 6 April 1951 or a woman born on or after 6 April 1953 you will be getting the new State Pension.

 - The full new state pension will be no less than £155.65

 - You will need 35 qualifying years of National Insurance contributions or credits to get the full State Pension

 If you’re on a low income – you may be entitled to Pension Credit.
 This is made up of two parts and no tax is payable on either: